 Coconut flour is one of the best sources of plant-based proteins.
 It however only contains 5 of the 8 essential amino acids to be considered a complete protein.
-100g of coconut flour contains around 18g of proteins.
+100g contains around 18g of proteins.
 Proteins are the body’s main building blocks hence vital for proper cell and tissue growth.

 Does consuming coconut flour affect your blood sugar levels?